 Manual customer portal snippets installation

-If the Paywhirl App Embed is not able to automatically add code snippets to your theme, please see the instructions for adding them manually:
+If the Paywhirl App Embed cannot automatically add code snippets to your theme for the customer portal, you have two options.

-The goal is to add a link somewhere on your main "account" page so customers can navigate to their subscription details.
-You have to add the code listed below, into the account template.
-Usually the template file is located under templates/customers/account.liquid.
+The goal is to add a link on your main "account" page so customers can navigate their subscription details.
+You have to add the code listed below to the account template.
+Usually, the template file is located under templates/customers/account.liquid.
 The link can be placed anywhere, but we recommend a prominent location so it's easy to find.

 <p><a href="{{ routes.account_url | append: "?pw-page=/" }}">Subscriptions</a></p>